aisayo/es6-deep-dive/notes.md

     const [medium, small, giant] = dogs`
 - `const dogsName = 'Sir Woody BarksALot' const [title, firstName, lastName] = 'Sir Woody BarksALot'.split(' ')`

+#### Template Literals

+- Use variable inside a string
+- Use instead of concatenate

+#### Default Parameters

+- JavaScript did not have the ability to give default values to parameters
+- Pass in a default value to an argument so that undefined will not be returned

+#### Rest Parameters

+- Ability to pass in an arbitrary number of arguments
+- Allows you to collect the rest of your remaining parameters that you are passing into your function into an array

+#### Spread Operator

+- allows you to pass elements of an array into a function as an argument

+#### Classes

+- Object Oriented Programming
+- Make code more secure and encapsulated
+- Use class keyword
+- Has a constructor function to add properties
+- Type of a function, just uses class keyword